b6tang/ai201-project4-provenance-guard/README.md

 | 2026-06-29T18:03:35.549171+00:00 | appeal for high-AI test   | `78c56448-9897-4894-8038-de7d5011f88f` | —              |          — |         — |                 — | `under_review` |

 The final row is an appeal event linked to the `likely_ai` classification through the same `content_id`.
 Its recorded reasoning was:

+> I wrote this content myself and would like the classification to be reviewed.

 This demonstrates that the log keeps timestamped classification decisions, both detection signals, confidence values, and linked appeal records in a structured format.